Tacitus on Jesus: The passage and its context

 The Annals passage (15.44), which has been subjected to much scholarly analysis, follows a description of the six-day Great Fire of Rome that burned much of Rome in July 64 AD.
 The key part of the passage reads as follows (translation from Latin by A. J. Church and W. J. Brodribb, 1876):

 Tacitus then describes the torture of Christians:

 The exact cause of the fire remains uncertain, but much of the population of Rome suspected that Emperor Nero had started the fire himself.
 To divert attention from himself, Nero accused the Christians of starting the fire and persecuted them, making this the first documented confrontation between Christians and the authorities in Rome.
 Tacitus suggested that Nero used the Christians as scapegoats.

-No original manuscripts of the Annals exist and the surviving copies of Tacitus' works derive from two principal manuscripts, known as the Medicean manuscripts, written in Latin, which are held in the Laurentian Library in Florence, Italy.
-It is the second Medicean manuscript, 11th century and from the Benedictine abbey at Monte Cassino, which is the oldest surviving copy of the passage describing Christians.
-Scholars generally agree that these copies were written at Monte Cassino and the end of the document refers to Abbas Raynaldus cu... who was most probably one of the two abbots of that name at the abbey during that period.
+As with almost all ancient Greek and Latin literature, no original manuscripts of the Annals exist.
+The surviving copies of Tacitus' major works derive from two principal manuscripts, known as the Medicean manuscripts, which are held in the Laurentian Library in Florence, Italy.
+The second of them (Plut.
+68.2), as the only one containing books xi–xvi of the Annales, is the oldest witness to the passage describing Christians.
+Scholars generally agree that this codex was written in the 11th century at the Benedictine abbey of Monte Cassino and its end refers to Abbas Raynaldus cu... who was most probably one of the two abbots of that name at the abbey during that period.